Effects of Hurricane Sandy in New York: Preparations

 Mayor Michael Bloomberg told reporters on October 26 that the city had begun taking precautions but said at that time there was no call for mandatory evacuations and no plans to suspend the city's mass transit or cancel school.
 But on October 28, Governor Cuomo ordered the MTA, including the subway, closed and in a press conference immediately after Cuomo's announcement, Mayor Bloomberg ordered public schools closed on October 29.
 He ordered mandatory evacuations for Zone A which includes the southern tip of Manhattan, the Coney Island-Brighton Beach and Red Hook areas of Brooklyn, the entire Rockaways peninsula, much of Staten Island, City Island, and part of the Throggs Neck area of the Bronx.
 On October 28, officials activated the city's coastal emergency plan, with subway closings and the evacuation of residents in areas hit during Hurricane Irene in August 2011.
 More than 76 evacuation shelters were open around the city.

 The MTA announced that all subway, bus and commuter rail service would be suspended, beginning at 7 p.m.
 EDT on October 28 and expected to continue suspension through at least October 30.
 All PATH train service and stations were shut down at 12:01 a.m.
 October 29.
 200 National Guard troops were deployed in the city.
 All bus carriers at the Port Authority Bus Terminal closed at 3 a.m.
 October 29.
 U.S. stock trading was suspended for October 29 and 30.
 It was the first two-day weather closure since the Great Blizzard of 1888.
 All state courts were closed October 29, except for arraignments and emergency applications.
-NYU Langone Medical Center cancelled all surgeries and medical procedures, except for emergency procedures.
+NYU Langone Medical Center canceled all surgeries and medical procedures, except for emergency procedures.

 On October 27, Google postponed their planned Android event in New York City due to the storm.
 The Staten Island Ferry and East River Ferry services were suspended at least through October 29.
 Most bridges and tunnels closed.
-Major carriers cancelled all flights into and out of JFK, LaGuardia and Newark-Liberty airports until it was safe to fly.
+Major carriers canceled all flights into and out of JFK, LaGuardia and Newark-Liberty airports until it was safe to fly.
 Broadway theater owners canceled all October 28 evening and October 29 performances.
 Alternate-side parking and parking meter regulations were suspended on October 29.
 Grand Central Terminal, Central Park and Battery Park were closed on October 29.
 The Holland Tunnel and the Brooklyn–Battery Tunnel closed at 2 p.m.
 EDT on October 29.
 The Tappan Zee Bridge was closed later on that day.